ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 });
 ```

 The decoding of the token above is just for debugging.
 You can see how we can't yet access the identity information inside the token.
 Civic requires the token to be verified on the backend before sharing the user's data.
-It just so happens that in this use case, we eventually pass back the user id but we don't have to.
+It just so happens that in this use case, we eventually pass back the user ID but we don't have to.

 ![missing pic: Civic JWT Token](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/02/civic_jwt_token.png)

-We can get a little bit of insight into the token by decoding, such as the expiration is 30 minutes.
+We can get a little bit of insight into the token by decoding, like that it expires after 30 minutes.
 Here, `codeToken` will eventually be converted into our user id.
 For more information on JWT in general, checkout the [jwt.io docs](https://jwt.io/introduction/).

 Next, we send this token to our backend.
 There is nothing wrong with passing the token back in the body, but the standard way is using the `Authorization` header.
 This also makes it simpler for us to use AWS Lambda Authorizers (although they can use custom locations for the token).